-- Minimum 250 words- must be double-spaced, may be written or typed - Tell us what you most look forward to at the Parkhill fair.
-Be sure to include details about your experiences and explain why you look most forward to this. - The selected Parkhill Fair Jr. Ambassador will be expected to represent the Parkhill Agricultural Society for the 3 days of the Fall Fair with activities being assigned throughout the weekend. - 4.
-A social, open to the public, will be held for the contestants at the end of July.
+- Minimum 250 words- must be double-spaced, may be written or typed - Tell us what you most look forward to at the Parkhill Fair.
+Be sure to include details about your experiences and explain why you look forward to this. - 3.
+The selected Parkhill Fair Jr. Ambassador will be expected to represent the Parkhill Agricultural Society for the 3 days of the Parkhill Fair with activities being assigned throughout the weekend. - 4.
+A social, open to the public, will be held for the contestants one evening in the week before the fair.
 At this time the contestants will meet the judges and the Fair Ambassador Committee, Ambassador Contestants and Golden Ambassador Contestants.

 On this evening, the contestants will:

-- Introduce themselves by saying their name, age, and what school they attend - What activities/hobbies they enjoy - Answer one impromptu question regarding: The Fair, Community, or Agriculture - Prepare an answer to the following question: Why Would you be the best choice for the Junior Ambassador for the 2024 Parkhill Fall Fair? - Submit a written component by July 31, 2024 - 5.The announcement will be made at the Parkhill Fall Fair at the Opening Ceremonies Friday, August 9th, 2024.
+- Introduce themselves by saying their name, age, and what school they attend - What activities/hobbies they enjoy

+- Answer one impromptu question regarding: The Parkhill Fair, Community, or Agriculture - Prepare an answer to the following question: Why Would you be the best choice for the Junior Ambassador for the 2025 Parkhill Fair? - Submit a written component by July 20, 2025

+5.The announcement will be made at the Parkhill Fair at the Opening Ceremonies Friday, August 8th, 2025.